waozixyz/kryon/docs/krb_source_spec.md

 ## Conclusion

 Kryon KRB v0.3 defines a specification for a universal, compact binary UI format.
-It builds upon v0.2 by adding an optional mechanism for encoding structured custom key-value properties directly within element blocks.
-This feature is intended for scenarios requiring direct runtime access to application-specific data.
-However, for building complex, reusable UI components and achieving maximum portability, the **strongly recommended approach remains leveraging the Kryon Source Language's (`.kry`) component definition features (`Define`) and allowing the compiler to expand these into standard KRB v0.3 elements and properties.** This strategy maintains runtime simplicity and aligns with Kryon's core design goals of minimalism and performance across diverse platforms.
+It adds an optional **Custom Properties** mechanism allowing component-specific data defined in `.kry` to be passed into the binary file. **The interpretation and handling of this custom data is explicitly the responsibility of the target runtime environment.** While compiler expansion into purely standard elements/properties remains ideal for portability, this feature enables richer runtime-specific behaviors when needed.